Today, I’m feeling grumpy.

 That’s when I started to notice feelings of frustration, annoyance and overwhelm.

 I wasn’t enjoying being pulled away from my thing.
 My business.
 What I wanted to do.

 All I wanted to do was work on creating my new business, but I felt like other people were getting in the way of that.

-That’s when I realized that I’m probably not supposed to be doing client work.
+That’s when I realized that I’m probably not supposed to be doing client work right now.

 And I’m being pulled in this new direction for a reason.

-I’m feeling frustrated because I’m in the eye of the storm.
+I’m feeling frustrated because I’m letting myself be pulled out of the “eye of the storm” and into the chaos.
 I’m in a transition and going through a big change.

 I’m realizing I have a higher purpose and that it’s time to tune into that frequency and let go of the past.